Women's youth eight at the 5280 Regatta in Colorado

 Athletes on the racing team will have erg tests approximately once a month.
 The purpose of erg testing is threefold: to train athletes on how to pace themselves for optimal performance during a race, to track an athlete’s improvement over time, and to compare athlete performance with their peers.
 Decades of experience has shown that weight adjustment of erg scores gives a better estimate of an athlete’s speed on the water than raw erg scores.
 Utah Crew recommends that athletes try to improve their erg scores by increasing strength by gaining muscle mass and improving fitness rather than by weight loss.

 Occasionally Utah Crew will take only select crews to a regatta.
 These are events where participation is limited by the regatta directors to specific boat classes or qualifying crews only.
 For example, the San Diego Crew Classic only has quadruple sculls and eights events.
-Entries for Youth Nationals must qualify by being in the top four finishers in the Grand Final in an event at the Southwest Regional Championships.
-In these cases only some of our athletes will be able to participate.
+Entries for Youth Nationals must qualify by being in the top four finishers in the Grand Final in an event at the Regional Championships.
+In cases such as these, only some of our athletes will be able to participate.
 These athletes will be chosen using the above selection criteria as circumstances permit.

 Travel regattas are a fun and exciting experience for our athletes.
 It is a chance for them to race some of the best youth rowers in the country and experience the festive and intense atmosphere of a major regatta.